Paisley Park Cover Final

 Entering Paisley Park

 If you have never seen the outside of Paisley Park, brace yourself.
 It is a concrete complex; you probably know it’s right off a highway.
-However, seeing it in person makes it a stranger.
-Not as an entertainment park but as a home.
+However, seeing it in person makes it a stranger, not as an entertainment park but as a home.
 I can’t even comprehend it; it’s so commercial in appearance.

 Paisley Park Exterior